Program Features

 5. Supportive and dynamic community

 Each and every student has an academic and professional advisor who meets with the student regularly.
-The program offers extra-curricular experiences including meetings with distinguished leaders in government, business, academia, philanthropy, media, and other fields; and other networking and social events.
+The program offers extracurricular experiences including meetings with distinguished leaders in government, business, academia, philanthropy, media, and other fields, and other networking and social events.

 The Penn I-MPA advisor meets and communicates regularly and individually with assigned I-MPA student-advisees throughout the year.
-In addition, certain extra-curricular experiences bring the I-MPA advisor and all members of a Leadership Task Group together.
+In addition, certain extracurricular experiences bring the I-MPA advisor and all members of a Leadership Task Group together.

 During spring break, top-performing I-MPA students may be eligible to apply for an all-expenses paid, faculty-led service-learning fellowship trip to New Orleans, Louisiana.
-As Joseph P. Tierney Fellows of the Penn Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization (PICCLO), students tour the Crescent City; meet top business, government, and nonprofit leaders; and learn first-hand about the public-private partnerships that were essential to the region's human, physical, and financial recovery process in the decades following Hurricane Katrina.
+As Joseph P. Tierney Fellows of the Penn Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization (PICCLO), students tour the Crescent City; meet top business, government, and nonprofit leaders; and learn firsthand about the public-private partnerships that were essential to the region’s human, physical, and financial recovery process in the decades following Hurricane Katrina.

-In the summer immediately following graduation, academically qualified I-MPA students who served as leaders of the group-organized, class-wide capstone project in I-MPA 6095 may be eligible for Penn Fox Leadership International (FLI) Alumni Research and Service (FLIARS) awards of up to $5,000.
+In the summer immediately following graduation, academically qualified I-MPA students who served as leaders of the group-organized, class-wide capstone project in I-MPA 6095 may be eligible for Fox Leadership International Alumni Research and Service (FLIARS) awards of up to $5,000.
 FLIARS awards help to support recent I-MPA alumni in unpaid post-graduation internships or other jobs with community-serving nonprofit organizations or public service agencies in the US or abroad.